 Every air conditioner has a cooling capacity, which is represented in BTU/hr.
 It is the BTUs of heat that it can remove in an hour.
 If the heat coming in the room (in BTUs) is more than the heat that air conditioner can remove, then the air conditioner will not be as effective.
 Thus an undersized air conditioner cannot remove heat effectively and the compressor of the air conditioner will continue running all the time thereby consuming more electricity.

-An oversized air conditioner can cool your room right and quickly but it is ineffective in removing the humidity in a room.
+An oversized air conditioner will not only over cool your room but also will be ineffective in removing the humidity in a room.
+So if you set AC to 25, the extra energy that the compressor provides will cool it beyond 25.
 It will have shorter run cycles but all air conditioners are designed for optimum run cycles and if the cycle is shorter than that then the efficiency is reduced (source: energy star).

 So every air conditioner is designed to run at optimum efficiency only if it is used as per the right size.
 So always size the air conditioner properly.
 You can use the calculator available at this link before buying an air conditioner: http://www.lg.com/in/support/ac-tonnage-calculator.